MossGoblin/crystal_sort/README.md

 ### Features:

-* the algorithm always makes a fixed number of passes over the array, the number being equal to half the length of the array
+* the maximum number of passes that the algorithm makes equals half the length of the array

 * works with both integers and floating point numbers